See Americans with Disabilities Act

-Technical tool to assist people with hearing loss, with or without a hearing aid.
+Technical tool to assist people with hearing loss, with or without a hearing aid or cochlear implant.
 It brings the speaker’s voice directly to the ear.
 Helps to overcome the problems of distant and surrounding noise.

 Uses electromagnetic waves for transmission of sound.
 The sound from an amplifier is fed into a wire loop surrounding the seating area (or worn on the listener’s neck) which broadcasts to a telecoil that serves as a receiver.
 Hearing aids without a T-switch to activate a telecoil can use a special induction receiver to pick up the sound.

 Auditory Brainstem Response (ABR) test